brigonzalez/DORAmeter/README.md

 the change being delivered.
 It has been proven that smaller code changes accelerate feedback, and reduces risk and overhead.

 DF is measured by the difference between the current time and the last time the app was deployed, in hours.
+The choice to measure between the current time and last deployment was made because it's rare that an app runs in complete isolation with no dependencies.
+It's more likely that your app, like every app, will suffer from [software rot](https://en.wikipedia.org/wiki/Software_rot) from these dependencies if not continuously updated.
+In a later update, I may add the option to measure the time between the two last deployments.
 Below are rankings for the difference measured:

 | Ranking | Time (in hours) |
 |---------|-----------------|